EqualExperts/dbt-unit-testing/README.md

     type_separator: "::"
 ```

-With the above configuration you could write your tests like this:
+With the above configuration, you could write your tests like this:

 ```jinja
 {% call dbt_unit_testing.test('customers', 'should sum order values to calculate customer_lifetime_value') %}